TACO: Temporal Consensus Optimization for Continual Neural Mapping: Temporal Consensus Optimization for Continual Neural Mapping

 \subsection{Importance-Weighted Temporal Consensus}

 For simplicity, we consider only the current model $\Theta_t$ and its immediate predecessor $\Theta_{t-1}$.
-We aim to update the neural map to a new state $\Theta_{t+1}$ to incorporate the new observation $R_{t+1}$, while ensuring it does not deviate significantly from the current state $\Theta_t$ or the previous state $\Theta_{t-1}$.
-To enforce this, We define a constraint $z_{t,t-1}$ by fusing $\Theta_t$ and $\Theta_{t-1}$
+We aim to update the neural map to incorporate the new observation $R_{t}$ while ensuring that it does not deviate significantly from the previous state $\Theta_{t-1}$.
+To enforce this, we define a consensus target $z_{t,t-1}(\Theta_t)$

-where ${W}_t$ and ${W}_{t-1}$ are weight matrices encoding parameter-wise importance, which we will discuss in detail in the next section.
-The constraint \eqref{eq:temporal_z} computes a parameter-wise weighted average of the current and historical models, where parameters with higher importance exert a stronger influence on the consensus target.
-As a result, reliable historical parameters are preserved, while parameters associated with lower importance are allowed to adapt to new observations.
+where $W_t(.)$ and ${W}_{t-1}(.)$ are square weight matrices encoding parameter-wise importance of $\Theta_t$ and $\Theta_{t-1}$.
+We note that $W_t, W_{t-1}$ and $z_{t,t-1}$ are functions of $\Theta_t$.
+We depend $W_{t-1}$ on $\Theta_t$ due to the normalization process.
+We compute $W_t, W_{t-1}$ using the gradient information of $\Theta_t$.
+We will discuss the computations of $W_t, W_{t-1}$ in detail in the next section.
+Constraint \eqref{eq:temporal_z} computes a parameter-wise weighted average of the current and historical models, where parameters with higher weights exert a stronger influence on the consensus target.
+As a result, important historical parameters are preserved, while parameters associated with lower weights are allowed to adapt to new observations.

 In this setting, our optimization objective is: